MarcusHsieh/ros2_ws/README.md

 # Setup
-> You should install ROS2 Humble first.
+> You should install ROS2 Humble on your PC first.

 ## Initial local setup for workspace
 > Before getting packages